A message from the Team

 I am André Teixeira, from Guimarães, Portugal!

-Possessing an Integrated Master’s in Informatics Engineering with a specialization in Intelligent Systems, alongside a Bachelor’s in Law, I currently find myself in the concluding stages of my Master’s in International and European Law.
+Holding an Integrated Master’s in Informatics Engineering with a specialization in Intelligent Systems, alongside a Bachelor’s in Law, I am currently completing my Master’s in International and European Law.

-My professional trajectory has been equally diverse and enriching: I have worked as an assistant in the District Court of Braga and as a trainee Lawyer at Ricardo Sá Fernandes Lawyers, where I garnered invaluable legal insights; I have been a political assistant at the Embassy of Portugal in Washington DC until the first months of 2024, where I gained a nuanced understanding of international affairs and, currently, I am working as a Policy Coordinator Trainee in the Secretariat-General of the European Commission (EC), in Brussels.
+My professional trajectory has been equally diverse and enriching: I have worked as an assistant in the District Court of Braga and as a trainee Lawyer at Ricardo Sá Fernandes Lawyers, where I garnered invaluable legal insights; I have been a political assistant at the Embassy of Portugal in Washington DC until the first months of 2024, where I gained a nuanced understanding of international affairs and I have been working as a Policy Coordinator Trainee in the Secretariat-General of the European Commission (EC) in Brussels until Summer 2024, where I got an hands-on experience on EU policy matters.

 Erica Giraldo, Colombia